RenegadeEagle/WorldTrimmer/README.md

 I would also like to thank Bandwidth from SkittleMC for allowing me to open source this project as this was originally just for him.

 This was also my first attempt at a golang project.
 Constructive criticism would be much appreciated.

+If anyone needs any assistance using this project I would love to help.
+Just PM me on twitter or Spigot. @RenegadeEagle